mozilla/global-sprint/_articles/participants-guide.md

   - _articles/participants/share-your-story.md
 ---

 Welcome!
 We’re excited you’re participating in Mozilla’s Global Sprint.
 This guide explains how to find a Sprint project and collaborate at the event.
-If you haven't yet registered, please do so here.
+If you haven't yet registered, [click here](https://ti.to/Mozilla/global-sprint-updates)!

 ### About Sprint Participation
 Participants are volunteers who offer their time and expertise to projects at the Global Sprint.
 As a participant, your contributions are central to the Sprint-- they can supercharge projects with new energy and ideas, and move work forward by leaps and bounds!